Catholic Social Academy of Austria: Issues

 Guaranteed minimum income became a central theme of social policy in the mid-1980s, through the publications of the academy.

 Starting with a study day entitled From quantity to quality of life, a book of the same name arose, and from it the fictional series Social Foci.
 At the end of the 1980s, the academy played a decisive role in preparing the first Austrian poverty conference, which was held in Salzburg at the end of 1995.
 The creeping erosion of Sunday was countered by the Sunday Alliance, which was broadly based and included churches, trade unions, and economic and civil society organizations.
 The academy won a prize for its International Fotoworkshop "In the focus: Sunday work."

 Since the 2000s, the migration of families and their integration into society has been the subject of several studies and advocacy.
 Also during this time, the academy coordinated the creation of an ecumenical social document in which fourteen Christian churches participated.
 Social Word (Sozialwort) of the World Council of Churches in Austria is a compass for social thinking and action.
 From 2004, the ethics of financial investment was discussed.

-In 2008, a fund was set up to subsidize resources for new programs which the current budget doesn't cover.
+In 2008, a fund was set up to subsidize resources for new programs that the current budget does not cover.